-Pictured: Pio, a 2017 World Vision Youth Ambassador, stands inside Azraq refugee camp in Jordan.
+Pictured: Pio, a 2017 World Vision and Sanitarium Youth Ambassador, stands inside Azraq refugee camp in Jordan.

 15th March 2017 marks the sixth anniversary of the Syrian war.

 This conflict became what is today known as the worst humanitarian crisis of our time.
 To date, more than 11 million people have been killed or forced to flee their homes.
 The world watches on to see how this refugee crisis will continue to develop.

 We live in a time when the term “refugee” is thrown around by politicians, activists and social media commentators like they are a faceless object.
 Ask anyone on the street they might have a vague idea of who the refugees are and where they come from.
 Some will add that they want to keep them out, while others wish to openly invite them in.
 It has become an issue that divides societies around the world.
 But beneath all that, have we forgotten we are talking about real human beings?

 Amidst the shouting, advocating, and fighting for rights or for security, it’s easy to miss the quiet, muffled voices from the lips of the very people we’re speaking about.

 I had the privilege of joining a team from World Vision New Zealand on a trip to Jordan in January where I was able to hear the stories of the some of the millions affected by the Syrian refugee crisis.
 It was confronting to speak directly to the humans whose lives have been turned upside down by this crisis.

 Pio talks with a Syrian family who recently fled the war.